xriss/timecake/README.md

 ---

-Edit box-settings if you wish to change some of the defaults and of course you will want to provide your own video.mkv file to play.
+Edit box-settings if you wish to change some of the defaults and checkout what the provided scripts do below.

-Checkout what you can do with the included scripts.

 	./box-apts